dagger/dagger/docs/use-cases/1227-node-ci.md

 # Basic Node CI

 Dagger is incredibly useful for all kinds of complex deployment and building.
-In this use case we are going to focus on CI and using pre built tools to check the code we have written.
+In this use case we are going to focus on CI and using pre-built tools to check the code we have written.
 It will aim to give you a basic scaffolding on which to build more complex pipelines.

 ## Plan of Action